breylaude/blog/_posts/2021-07-16-a-friendly-chat-about-wheter-0.9999=1.md

 ### Non Mathematicians vs frustrated mathematicians

-and neither of them winning.
-Some mathie forums even have strict rules banning users against posting topics that deal with `0.999…= 1`.
+Neither of them are winning.
+Some math forums even have strict rules banning users against posting topics that deal with `0.999…= 1`.

 But the site I mentioned above actually gives some decent points to support why `0.999… = 1` isn’t necessarily true, but you have to change some of the concepts that we take for granted.